Monetary Policy

 ISM Manufacturing PMI

 In plain termsA monthly survey of factory purchasing managers — any reading above 50 means manufacturing is growing, below 50 means it's shrinking.
-At 54.0, U.S. factories are expanding at their fastest pace in four years.
-Strong manufacturing usually signals more jobs and higher wages ahead.
+At 53.3, U.S. factories are still expanding at a healthy pace, even if slightly slower than May's four-year high.
+The good news: factory input prices fell sharply in June, which could eventually translate into lower prices at stores.
+Six consecutive months of expansion is a genuine recovery signal.

 Labor Market